TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 13/Matthew 13.2.md

 ---

-And there were gathered unto him great multitudes, so that he entered into a boat, and sat; and all the multitude stood on the beach.
+Great multitudes gathered to him, so that he entered into a boat, and sat, and all the multitude stood on the beach.